Log in

 Evaluations from students on the course can be seen on the right in the testimonials section of the page.
 Finally, some published research papers (with PSIs as instructors) can be viewed in the Resources section and some new research (with PSI instructors) can be viewed in the News section.

 In the UK, independent living frequent fallers halved their risk of falls (IRR 0.46, 95% CI 0.34 to 0.63) with 9 months of weekly group balance and strength exercises, led by a postural stability exercise instructor, combined with twice weekly home exercises (Skelton et al. 2005).
 The women undertaking this falls management exercise (FaME) had significantly lower mortality and morbidity at 3 year follow up than the randomised control group.
 The exercise intervention consisted of progressive resistance, gait, balance, functional activity, floor work, endurance and flexibility training.
 The exercise was individually tailored in both type and intensity, with most exercises in weight-bearing positions, reducing upper limb support.
 A Falls Exercise Management Programme should retrain or maintain the ability to get up from the floor and to avoid a ‘long lie’ after a non-injurious fall.
 It should also practice other coping skills such as crawling and rolling, summoning help and keeping warm while on the floor (Skelton & Dinan 1999).

-View the Research Participants ExercisingFurther details available through the Department of Health Prevention Package Website and download the DoH document, Falls and fractures exercise training to prevent falls.
+Further details available through the Department of Health Prevention Package Website and download the DoH document, Falls and fractures exercise training to prevent falls.
+The 2012 RCP Audit of Falls Exercise Services showed that 51% of services employ a PSI Instructor.
 Finally, visit the Resources section where the papers and information forming the evidence base behind the PSI course can be viewed.

 CPR